marcduranxanco/minicrm/README.md

 - Use basic Laravel resource controllers with default methods – index, create, store etc.
 - Use Laravel’s validation function, using Request classes
 - Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page
-- Use Laravel make:auth as default Bootstrap-based design theme, but remove ability to register